Darko Nestorović: Managerial career

-After ending his playing career, Nestorović stayed in football as an professional manager, starting off at Radnik Bijeljina.
-After Radnika, he managed Drina Zvornik then Rudar Prijedor.
+After ending his playing career, Nestorović stayed in football as a professional manager, starting off at Radnik Bijeljina.
+After Radnik, he managed Drina Zvornik then Rudar Prijedor.

 With Rudar Prijedor, Nestorović achieved the greatest success in the history of the club.
 In three seasons, he introduced a team from the second league to the first league, and the following year to the premier league of Bosnia and Herzegovina.
 With the same players, he was in the middle of the Premier League table.
-He was twice chosen as the best coach of the year in the selection of Sporski Žurnal, as well as by his fellow coaches.
+He was twice chosen as the best coach of the year in the selection of Sportski žurnal, as well as by his fellow coaches.
 Then he managed Sloboda Mrkonjić Grad, Radnik Bijeljina, who he promoted to the Bosnian Premier League by winning the 2011–12 First League of RS.

-When he lead FR Radnik Bijeljina, Darko was coach to the Bosnia and Herzegovina U23 Olympic national team, Sutjeska Foča and Rudar, before becoming head coach of the Bosnia and Herzegovina U21 national team on 27 December 2014.
+While at Radnik Bijeljina, Nestorović was coach of the Bosnia and Herzegovina U23 Olympic national team, Sutjeska Foča and Rudar, before becoming head coach of the Bosnia and Herzegovina U21 national team on 27 December 2014.
 Nestorović stayed as head coach until 10 mart 2017.

 He then became manager of Kuwait Premier League club Al-Arabi on 13 August 2017, working alongside Kuwaiti manager Mohammed Ebrahim Hajeyah.
 On 5 September 2018, he became the new manager of newly promoted Bosnian Premier League club Zvijzeda 09.

 Nestorović took over the team that was last in the standings with only three points and that everyone had already seen in the second league.
-In a very short period, he stabilized the team and with five consecutive victories in the championship led the team to the sixth place in the table and saved relegation.Even after making decent results with the club, Nestorović decided to leave Zvijezda on 11 March 2019.
+In a very short period, he stabilized the team and with five consecutive victories in the championship led the team to the sixth place in the table and saved relegation.
+Even after making decent results with the club, Nestorović decided to leave Zvijezda on 11 March 2019.
 On 6 September 2019, he returned to Al-Arabi.
 Nestorović took over Al Arabi, who were also last in the Kuwait First League table and were in a very difficult situation.
 He eventually managed to lead the team to third place and also played with Al Arabi in the final of the Prince Cup and was first in the League Cup.
 Al Arabi played the most beautiful football in Kuwait during that period.

 Nestorović once again became manager of Radnik Bijeljina on 24 November 2020.
 On 16 April 2021, he decided to resign as manager of Radnik for private reasons.
-On 14 June 2021, Darko became the coach of Kazma, another club in the Kuwait Premier League.
+On 14 June 2021, Nestorović became the coach of Kazma, another club in the Kuwait Premier League.

-With Kazma, Nestorović was the autumn champion of the Kuwait First League and played in the semi-finals of the Emir Cup.
-After twenty years, Kazma was at the top of Kuwaiti football.During that period of his stay in Kazma, Nestorović was a candidate for the selector of the National Team of Kuwait.